Arr1738/SPIDAM_project/README.md

 This project allows users to import, clean, visualize, analyze, and model audio data using python.

 To use this program first get a recording of any sound, but make sure it is around 5 seconds.
+Start the program by navigating to the main.py file and start it in line 16 or run "python main.py" in the terminal, but make sure its opened in the terminal for the 'CSproject' repository.
 Next, have it downloaded, the program will open up your files once you hit the "Load Audio File" button.
 This button will give you the RT60 value of the recording you chose.
 Then, you can use the "Plot RT60" to generate a plot of the recording you chose.